 There are stories that Franklin gave all of the money he earned as postmaster of the newly formed U.S. to soldiers who were wounded in the Revolution, but there doesn't seem to be any conclusive proof of this.
 In part because of his role in the post office history, Benjamin Franklin has since been featured on U.S. postage more than any other person with the exception of George Washington.

 You probably recognize his name from the Hays Code, but before Will Hays started cracking down on obscenity as the first president of the Motion Picture Producers and Distributors of America, he served as the Postmaster General of the U.S. He was awarded the position after serving as the manager for Warren G. Harding's successful presidential campaign.

-Not everyone knows him by name, but most people over 30 are familiar with George Jefferson of The Jeffersons.
-Before he was movin' on up, though, Sherman Hemsley was a postal clerk, first working in Philadelphia after he got out of the Air Force, and then in New York after he moved to the big city hoping to become an actor.
+Before he was movin' on up on The Jeffersons, Sherman Hemsley was a postal clerk, first working in Philadelphia after he got out of the Air Force, and then in New York after he moved to the big city hoping to become an actor.
 He kept working the day shift in the post office while taking small acting jobs at night until he got a big enough break to pay the bills.

-Everyone knows the name Charles Lindbergh, but not everyone knows that he spent much of his flight time working as an airmail pilot.
-In a time when flying was hardly considered a safe, reliable means of transport, he achieved 99 percent airmail delivery efficiency despite lacking proper equipment and runways.
+Before he became world-famous, Charles Lindbergh spent much of his flight time working as an airmail pilot.
+In a time when flying was hardly considered a safe, reliable means of transport, he achieved 99 percent airmail delivery efficiency, despite lacking proper equipment and runways.
 His famous Spirit of St. Louis was only used to carry mail once, and that happened to be on his final trip in the plane between Washington and Mexico City.
 After this flight, the plane was retired and sent to the Smithsonian.